 Dandenong Ranges Botanic Garden

-The largest display of Daffodils in the Southern Hemisphere, plus rhododendrons, cherries and more across 40 hectares.
-For what’s in bloom when, visit the site.
+The largest display of daffodils in the Southern Hemisphere, plus rhododendrons, cherries and more across 40 hectares.
+For what’s in bloom and when, visit the site.

 Enjoy the stunning wisteria arch and other blooms across the season.